Heavenly Creatures

-Heavenly Creatures is a 1994 New Zealand biographical film directed by Peter Jackson, from a screenplay he co-wrote with his partner, Fran Walsh.
-It stars Melanie Lynskey and Kate Winslet in their feature film debuts, with Sarah Peirse, Diana Kent, Clive Merrison and Simon O'Connor in supporting roles.
-The film blends elements of various genres, such as period drama, dark comedy, psychological horror, crime, psychological thriller, romance, and fantasy.
+Heavenly Creatures is a 1994 New Zealand biographical crime drama film directed by Peter Jackson, from a screenplay he co-wrote with his partner, Fran Walsh.
+It stars Melanie Lynskey and Kate Winslet in their feature film debuts, with Sarah Peirse, Diana Kent, Clive Merrison, and Simon O'Connor in supporting roles.

 Based on the notorious Parker–Hulme murder case, Heavenly Creatures examines the relationship between two teenage girls—Pauline Parker and Juliet Hulme—which culminates in the premeditated killing of Parker's mother.
 The story's events span the period from the girls' first meeting in 1952 to the carrying out of the crime, which took place in Christchurch, New Zealand on 22 June 1954.

 Heavenly Creatures debuted at the Venice Film Festival in September 1994, where it was awarded the Silver Lion.
 It went on to receive widespread critical acclaim, becoming one of the best-received films of that year.
 Reviewers praised most aspects of the production, with particular attention given to the work of the previously unknown Lynskey and Winslet, as well as Jackson's directing.
 The film received an Oscar nomination for Best Original Screenplay in 1995.

 Plot

 In 1952 Christchurch, Juliet Hulme, an affluent 13-year-old English girl, transfers to a new school and befriends Pauline Parker, a 14-year-old girl from a working-class family.
 Bonding over a shared history of severe childhood disease and isolating hospitalisations, they develop an intense friendship.
 Pauline admires Juliet's outspoken arrogance and beauty.

 Unlike the peaceful intellectual life Juliet shares with her family, Pauline's relationship with her mother, Honora, is hostile, and the two fight constantly.
 Pauline spends most of her time at the Hulmes', where she feels accepted.

 Together, Juliet and Pauline paint, write stories, make figurines, and eventually create a fantasy kingdom called Borovnia.
 It is the setting of the adventure novels they write together, which they hope to have published and made into films in Hollywood.
 Over time, it begins to be as real to them as the real world.
-Juliet introduces Pauline to the idea of "the Fourth World," a Heaven without Christians where music and art are celebrated.
+Juliet introduces Pauline to the idea of "the Fourth World", a Heaven without Christians where music and art are celebrated.
 Juliet believes she will go there when she dies.

 During a day trip to Port Levy, Juliet's parents announce their plan to go on a trip together, leaving Juliet by herself.
 Hysterical at the prospect of being left alone, Juliet experiences the Fourth World for the first time, perceiving it as a land where all is beautiful and she is safe.
 She asks Pauline to come with her, and this world also becomes visible to Pauline.
 This shared spiritual vision confirms their Fourth World belief and begins to affect their perception of events in the everyday world.